What Is Corneal Cross-Linking?

 - Next, a special device shines a focused beam of UV light rays at your cornea for close to 30 minutes.
 The light activates the riboflavin in the cornea.
 This helps form new bonds between the collagen fibers in your cornea.

-- Finally, a bandage contact lens is placed over the eye(s).
+- A bandage contact lens is placed over the eye(s).
 This helps the cornea heal.
 The bandage lens is left in place for about a week.

 After Corneal Cross-Linking